52nd Battalion (Australia): World War I

 Following the fighting around Mouquet Farm, the 13th Brigade was withdrawn for rest around Ypres.
 The 52nd Battalion did not take part in any significant attacks for the remainder of the year.
 In early 1917, after a bitter winter, the Germans withdrew to the defences of the Hindenburg Line in an effort to shorten their lines and free up a pool of reserves.
-A brief advance following as the Allies pursued them, during which the 52nd took part in an action around Noreuil on 2 April.
+A brief advance followed as the Allies pursued them, during which the 52nd took part in an action around Noreuil on 2 April.
 Later, after they were moved to the Ypres salient in Belgium they fought around Messines in early June and then, in late September, during the Battle of Polygon Wood.

 In early 1918, following the collapse of Russia, the Germans launched the Spring Offensive on the Western Front.
 As the Allies were pushed back in the direction of Paris, the units of the Australian 4th Division were rushed south from Belgium where they had spent the winter.
 Moving in to a hasty defensive line north-west of the Ancre River, between Buire and Dernancourt, the battalion helped to blunt the German advance during a defensive battle at Dernancourt on 5 April 1918.
 The battalion remained in the line until relieved on the evening of 6/7 April; the action cost the battalion 154 casualties, of which 30 were killed.
 Later that month, as the German offensive approached the vital railhead at Amiens, the battalion took part in an Allied counter-attack at Villers-Bretonneux, commencing late in the evening of 24 April 1918.
 Two battalions of the 13th Brigade, the 51st and 52nd, were assigned to a thrust south of the town, driving eastwards towards Monument Wood, from a start line between Cachy and Aquenne Wood.
 By the morning of 25 April, they were short of the objective around Monument Wood, but were tied in to the north of British troops.
 Early following day, the battalion was relieved by French Zouaves who continued the attack while the Australians moved back to Blangy–Tronville.
 The attack cost the battalion between 237 and 245 casualties.